Release CalendarTop 250 MoviesMost Popular MoviesBrowse Movies by GenreTop Box OfficeShowtimes & TicketsMovie NewsIndia Movie Spotlight

 • Trivia

-Several decades after the film's release, Lee Fierro, who played Mrs. Kintner, walked into a seafood restaurant and noticed that the menu had an "Alex Kintner Sandwich."
-She commented that she had played his mother so many years ago; the owner of the restaurant ran out to meet her, and he was none other than Jeffrey Voorhees, who had played her son.
-They had not seen each other since the original movie shoot.
+Several decades after the film's release, Lee Fierro (Mrs. Kintner) walked into a seafood restaurant and noticed an "Alex Kintner Sandwich" on the menu.
+She commented that she had played his mother many years ago.
+Jeffrey Voorhees, the manager of the restaurant who had played Alex, ran out to meet her.
+They hadn't seen each other since the original movie shoot.

 • Goofs